John T. Frey,

 All Virginia civil judgment orders must comply with §8.01-446 of the Code of Virginia.
 The "ordered" clause of the judgment order must state that it is a judgment for money, the amount of the judgment, and the full names of all parties the judgment was granted for and against (et al. is not acceptable).
 It should also state the amount of interest and date from which interest begins.
 The order also should contain the defendant's address, if known.
 Form civil judgment orders are available in the Circuit Court courtrooms and on the link provided at the bottom of this page.

-In order to docket a foreign (all out-of-state and Virginia federal court) civil judgment, the following is required:
+In order to docket a foreign civil judgment (all out-of-state and Virginia federal court), the following is required:

 Orders to release or vacate judgments cannot be docketed unless they include the judgment number and the names of the judgment creditor and debtor, exactly as they appear on the judgment.